Slowdeb/Tryhackme/Uranium CTF.md

 Now that we have “root” SUID permissions on “nano” we can easily privesc vertically.

-To do so we can edit /etc/sudoers:
+To do so we can edit /etc/sudoers and add this line:

 ```
 hakanbey        ALL=(ALL:ALL) ALL